 In the normal sense, you ought not to feel the smell of the chlorine only if the owners of the pool or beach uses the right amount of chlorine needed to stop microbes and fungus.

-However, these processes are similar to how to get the chlorine out of the bathing suit.
+However, these processes are similar to how to get chlorine out of the swimsuit.
 It differs just a little.
 Now, what are you to do in removing chlorine smell from a bathing suit?